JimmyMcKegger/faraday-sandbox/README.md

 # Faraday Sandbox

-A Ruby script using Faraday to make GraphQL requests to a Shopify store.
+A Ruby script using Faraday to make GraphQL requests.

-## Prerequisites

-Before running this script, make sure you have the following:

-1. Ruby installed on your system.
-2. A Shopify store with a valid API token.

 ## Setup